Gromov hyperbolicity III: an improved geometric characterization and its applications

-As we have already commented in the previous section, all the known proofs of (weaker forms of) Theorem \ref{thm:Eculidean} or Theorem \ref{thm:metric space} depend on the uniformization theory of Bonk-Heinonen-Koskela \cite{BHK}, which relies crucially on the Lebesgue measure and integration, and thus a measure is necessary.
-Our starting point is to find a new purely metric (and thus measure-independent) proof of Theorem \ref{thm:metric space}.
+In this subsection, we briefly outline the proofs of our results. {It is known that the proofs of Theorem \ref{Thm-A} and/or Theorem \ref{Thm-B} depend on the uniformization theory of Bonk-Heinonen-Koskela \cite{BHK}}, which relies crucially on the Lebesgue measure and integration.
+Thus these proofs cannot be extended to show our main result, Theorem \ref{thm:new main metric space}, as a measure is needed.
+Our starting point is to find a new purely metric (and thus, measure-independent) proof of Theorem \ref{thm:new main metric space}.

-For the proof of Theorem \ref{thm:metric space} (1), it consists of two main steps.
-In the first step, we show that the Gromov hyperbolicity of $(\Omega,k)$ implies that $(\Omega,\sigma)$ satisfies the ball separation property (i.e. Theorem \ref{thm-24-5.1}).
-Then in the second step, we use the ball separation property, together with the Gromov hyperbolicity of $(\Omega,k)$, to prove the Gehring-Hayman inequality for $(\Omega,d)$ (i.e. Theorem \ref{mmq-11}).

-In either steps, we shall apply nontrivial contradiction arguments.
-In the first step, suppose the ball separation condition fails, then for a quasihyperbolic geodesic $\gamma$ and another curve $\alpha$ with the same end points, we may find a point $x_{0,0}\in \gamma$ so that for some large $\tau\gg 1$, it holds

-Then the major effort is paid to find two sequences of points on $\gamma$ and $\alpha$ with prescribed control on the quasihyperbolic distances between successive points.
-Then contradiction occurs when comparing the quasihyperbolic distance between a final pair of points if $\tau$ in \eqref{eq:explain} is too large.

-More precisely, as $(\Omega,k)$ is $\delta$-Gromov hyperbolic, we may find sequences of points on $\gamma$ and $\alpha$ as in the following claim (see Claim \ref{H25-084}):